 Join Helena and Grant and a small group of 6 photographers (maximum) in February/March 2019 on an exciting photographic trip to the incredible Olare Motorogi conservancy in Kenya.
 With the wildebeest migration having moved south into Tanzania at this time of year, the Mara is relatively uncrowded with human visitors.
 Most importantly, the resident big cats, elephants and large amounts of plains game like topi, impala, gazelle and zebra remain in the Mara, allowing for high-quality viewing with much lower numbers of tourist vehicles than at other times of year.

-- Majority of trip in private conservancy to allow us to off-road
+- Majority of our trip in private conservancy where it is possible to drive off-road

 - 6 participants

 - 2 trip leaders

 - 3 participants per vehicle

 - Off-road driving